| Other San Antonio Area Roads

 improve safety at the Westwood Loop intersection.
 By removing westbound

-traffic from SH 151 from the intersection, it will have the knock-on
+traffic from SH 151 from the intersection, it will have the

 of reducing overall congestion at the intersection.
 So while it may